Education

 Source: New York State Education Department

 Notes: Data not available for some groups in some counties and districts.
 Data shows students passing at level 3 or higher.
-Due to major changes in 2013, previous results are not comparable but provided for context.
+Due to the coronavirus pandemic there were no tests in 2019-20 and in 2020-21 most students did not take state tests.
+Previous results are not comparable but provided for context.

 Student Performance on Grade 3 English, by Race/Ethnicity, 2013